by Louis Bofferding

 Spanish, 17th century.
 Portrait of a Noblewoman, circa 1700.
 Oil on canvas in a later giltwood frame.
 37 “ x 28 ¾” $8,000

-The elaborate coiffure, sumptuous dress, pearl collar, and jeweled necklace, speak to the sitter’s wealth, just as the coat of arms does to her exalted station This painting was probably one from a series of portraits of “court beauties,” aristocratic women whose likenesses were painted and hung in private galleries devoted to their charms.
-Over the centuries, as fashions changed and fortunes declined, the galleries were dismantled and the beauties sold off.
+The elaborate coiffure, sumptuous dress, pearl collar, and jeweled necklace speak to the sitter’s wealth, just as the coat of arms does to her exalted station This painting was probably one in a series of portraits of “court beauties,” aristocratic women whose likenesses were painted and hung in private galleries devoted to their charms.
+Over the centuries, as fashions changed, and fortunes declined, these galleries were dismantled, and their beauties sold off.
 Ours was originally octagonal in shape, and, at various points in its history, supplemented with corners, framed as a rectangle, and dispatched to the New World.

 AN ITALIAN BEAUTY

-The sculptor Giovanni Nicolini won fame and fortune when young, and kept two studios humming in Rome and Palermo until his death at eighty three.
-He exhibited at the Venice Biennale, and was compared by Primo Levi (no less) to the great Michelangelo (no less again), architect of St. Peter’s in Rome where Nicolini’s over-life-size marble of St. Eufrasia surveys the nave.
+The sculptor Giovanni Nicolini won fame and fortune in the 1910s, and kept two studios in Rome and Palermo humming until his death in the 1950s.
+He exhibited at the Venice Biennale, and was compared by Primo Levi (no less) to the great Michelangelo (ditto), architect of St. Peter’s in Rome where Nicolini’s over-life-size marble of St. Eufrasia surveys the nave.
 Nicolini also made his mark in Havana with an enormous monument to General Jose Miguel Gomez.
 On a smaller scale, he sculpted portraits of the great composers, poets, and statesmen of his day, including Verdi, d’Annuzio, and King Victor Emanuel II of Italy.
 The identity of our Roman beauty – signed “G. Nicolini Roma” – is a mystery.